Contents

 If any of the paths match the entered number exactly then that path is taken, otherwise the 'Success' path will be taken.

-If the 'Success' path is not defined when it should be taken then the caller will be asked to enter the number again.
+If the 'Success' path is not defined and none of the other paths match the entered number exactly then the caller will be asked to enter the number again.

 Fail Path

-Taken if the caller has not pressed any number keys at all, ie. caller just presses the "#" key or VoiceGuide times out awaiting first key.
+Taken if the caller has not entered any numbers, ie. caller just presses the "#" key or VoiceGuide times out awaiting first number entry.

 If the 'Fail' path is not defined then the system will hang up the call.